 That implies more than just 'the separation of church and state'.
 It urges a radical reformation in the social role of religion - away from the desire to dominate, from cosy functionalism (establishment) and from inward-looking sectarianism - and towards costly witness (living by example) and partnership (seeking the best in others).

-Bearing these practice-based and character-based values in mind, Ekklesia's work is currently being developed within and across twelve policy areas:
+Bearing these practice-based and character-based principles in mind, Ekklesia's work, focussing on the role of beliefs and ethics in bringing change, is currently being developed within and across four priority policy areas:

 Select the newsletter(s) to which you want to subscribe or unsubscribe.